oser520/ud/fswd/proj1/README.md

 ## How to use it

 The driver of the program is *ecenter.py*, and it is designed to be used via the command line.
 Below are a few examples of how the program can be used.
-If you are searching for movies, then a higher degree of specificity is likely to lead to a higher rate of success.
-For example, instead of searching for

 #### Getting a help message